Advertiser Disclosure

 The last competitor we’ll be looking at is XO, which was formerly known as XOJET.

-Although XO acts as a charter broker for hundreds of different aircraft, it only operates flights exclusively using Bombardier Challenger 300 and Cessna Citation X aircraft.
+Although XO acts as a charter broker for hundreds of different aircraft, it operates flights exclusively using Bombardier Challenger 300 and Cessna Citation X aircraft.
 On scheduled flights, you can purchase any of the 16 seats on each of these planes.

-XO focuses on regional flights and doesn’t offer scheduled services on any short-haul routes.
-Here are some of its routes available for “per seat purchase”:
+XO focuses on regional flights and doesn’t offer scheduled services on short-haul routes.
+Here are some of its routes available for per-seat purchases:

-• Fort Lauderdale (FLL) – Westchester County (HPN) for as low as $2,090 one-way
+• Fort Lauderdale (FLL) – Westchester County (HPN) from $2,090 one-way

-• New York-Teterboro (TEB) – Van Nuys (VNY) for as low as $2,990 one-way
+• New York-Teterboro (TEB) – Van Nuys (VNY) from $2,990 one-way

-• Van Nuys (VNY) – Fort Lauderdale (FLL) for as low as $3,995 one-way
+• Van Nuys (VNY) – Fort Lauderdale (FLL) from $3,995 one-way

-• Westchester County (HPN) – Aspen (ASE) for as low as $6,995 one-way
+• Westchester County (HPN) – Aspen (ASE) from $6,995 one-way

-• Westchester County (HPN) – Palm Beach (PBI) for as low as $1,690 one-way
+• Westchester County (HPN) – Palm Beach (PBI) from $1,690 one-way

-As you can tell, these flights are often much longer in distance than JSX’s flights.
+As you can tell, these flights are often much longer than JSX’s flights.
 Because JSX wouldn’t be able to offer coast-to-coast routes using its current fleet of aircraft, XO closes the gap here.

 Final Thoughts

+All in all, JSX has done an incredible job making many of the elements of flying private accessible to travelers.
 The days of having to pay tens of thousands or even hundreds of thousands of dollars for the privilege of going to a separate airport terminal and boarding your flight less than 30 minutes before departure are long gone.
+With JSX, you can now fly semiprivate for less than you think, close to $200 in each direction on some flights.

 All in all, JSX is a fabulous experience you should consider trying out on your next flight.
-Don’t forget to sign up here to get $20 off your first flight using code “Z77HO3.”

 Frequently Asked Questions